radicallyopensecurity/ros-website/README.md

 # ROS website documents

-In this repo you will find ROS documents, such as our Privacy Policy and Terms & Conditions.
+In this repository you will find ROS documents, such as our Privacy Policy and Terms & Conditions.